Guarding the Secrets

 Guarding the Secrets: Palestinian Terrorism and a Father's Murder of His Too-American Daughter is a 1995 non-fiction book about the murder of Palestina Isa in 1989 in St. Louis, Missouri, written by Ellen Harris.

 Background

-Harris, who was born in a family with a history in St. Louis, attended Clayton High School as part of the class of 1964.
-Subsequently, she attended George Washington University in an art program and Washington University in St. Louis in an art history program.
+Harris, who was born to a family with a history in St. Louis, attended Clayton High School as part of the class of 1964.
+Subsequently, she attended George Washington University's art program and she then entered Washington University in St. Louis and studied art Art History.
 She previously worked as a reporter for television networks.
 At the time of publication Harris resided in Clayton, Missouri.

 She used law enforcement agencies, lawyers, judges, and video recordings of the perpetrator of the murder, Zein Isa, and his assistants as sources.
 Harris had developed relationships with law enforcement figures, which she says helped her write books about crime.

 Contents

-She stated that the way Palestinian culture treasures the family as the ultimate authority and the attitudes towards women in Islam contributed to the murder.
+According to her research, she found that the way Palestinian culture treasures the family as the ultimate authority especially interpreting their attitudes towards women from Islam, contributed to the murder.